 Mercat Tours offers spooky things to do in Edinburgh with a graveyard tour which visits Canongate graveyard.
 The cloaked guide will escort you along the streets toward Canongate, recounting various historical and spooky tales from Edinburgh’s Old Town on the way to your final destination in Canongate Graveyard.

 Canongate is known for the awful story of a man who ate his kitchen maid.
 Learn more about him and the other famous residents who now call Canongate Graveyard home.
+If you love visiting graveyards be sure to check out historic graveyards to visit in Edinburgh.

 Haunted Edinburgh Castle

-With over 900 years of history, Edinburgh Castle (originally built as a royal fortress), is a hotspot for ghostly activity.
+With over 900 years of history, Edinburgh Castle (originally built as a royal fortress) is a hotspot for ghostly activity.
 Once home to royals such as Mary Queen of Scots, the castle was also used as a military barracks and contained prison vaults for holding captured prisoners of war.

 Visitors to the castle have reported witnessing apparitions, shadowy figures, drastic temperature changes, and ghostly sounds.
 Spectral residents include a young bagpiper boy who was sent to investigate the tunnels beneath the castle.

-He was instructed to play the bagpipes as loud as possible so those above ground could trace the network of tunnels.
+He was instructed to play the bagpipes as loud as possible, so those above ground could trace the network of tunnels.
 He was dutifully completing his task when the sound of bagpipes suddenly stopped as the boy reached the area below the Tron Kirk on the Royal Mile.

 Rescue teams marched into the tunnels in search of the boy, but he was never found.
-The tunnels were subsequently sealed off and today people claim to hear the faint sounds of bagpipes coming from beneath the castle.
+The tunnels were subsequently sealed off, and today people claim to hear the faint sounds of bagpipes coming from beneath the castle.
 Who wouldn’t want to visit a real-life haunted castle?

 Book your Edinburgh Castle tickets here.